C4 Fabrication Rock Slider Install Guide on 2012-2015 DCSB 2nd Gen Tacoma

 Installing C4 Fabrication Rock Sliders on Toyota Tacoma

-If you are attempting to install a set of rock sliders without any help, this is how you do it.
-It’s simple.
+If you are attempting to install a set of sliders without any help, this is how you do it.
 You don’t need jack stands, you don’t need anyone’s help at all.
 As long as you are strong enough to lift a 75lb slider – you can install sliders on your own.
-We are using our 2-ton Pro Eagle Jack for this rock slider installation.
+We are using our 2-ton Pro Eagle Jack for this installation.

-Pictured above is the rock slider sitting on top of a blanket and that blanket is wrapped around a 2-foot piece of 1×6 wood… leftover from a wood slat potting table.
+Pictured above is the slider sitting on top of a blanket and that blanket is wrapped around a 2-foot piece of 1×6 wood… leftover from a project.
 The 1×6 piece of wood offers more surface area and stability sitting on top of the jack.
-This makes it easier to center the weight of the slider.
+This makes it easier to center the weight.
 The blanket prevents the wood from scratching the sliders and depending on the material may keep it from sliding around too much.
-I used a heavy-duty thick Mexican blanket with a lot of texture.
+I used a heavy-duty thick blanket with a lot of texture.
 It did help keep the slider from sliding around.

-Centering the weight of the rock slider on the jack is the most important part here.
-Before jacking the sliders into place, first, find the center point of your rock slider on the jack.
+Centering the weight of the slider on the jack is the most important part here.
+Before jacking the sliders into place, first, find the center point on the jack.

 If this is your first time using a jack or you are a novice when it comes to working on your truck in general, I would not recommend using a jack to lift these 75lb rock sliders into place.
 If you’ve never used a jack, don’t attempt this install.
 If you’re comfortable with a jack and aware that the slider may fall off and potentially hurt you, then continue at your own risk.